uf-mil/mil/Sub-Switch.md

 The switch assigns IPs to added hosts via DHCP.
 Only a IP address and netmask is assigned, not a default gateway or DNS server.
 At the pool name resolution should be handled by your local hosts file.

 At the pool, do not connect to WiFi networks that have the 192.168.1.x network.
 This **will** conflict with the wired connection, and odd behavior **will** occur.
+If the WiFi network has a network other than 192.168.1.x it is fine to use the WiFi for internet access (such as using your phone to WiFi tether).

+If you have problems with the wired network at the pool, first **restart your computer and/or VM**.

+If you have a stale DHCP lease (for example, after coming back into the lab from the pool, or going from the lab to the pool), in Ubuntu run "sudo dhclient -r" to release the lease, and then "sudo dhclient" to renew the lease.

 --